Skip to main content

 Ana Grinberg is a lecturer in the Department of English at Auburn University.
 She received her PhD from University of California, San Diego and her MA in women’s studies from San Diego State University.
 Grinberg specializes in medieval and early modern depictions of contact and cultural exchange between Islam and Western Christendom in epics and chivalric romances, with secondary specializations on monstrosity and medieval women’s writing.

-She is a member of the executive committee of MEARCSTAPA (Monsters: The Experimental Association for the Research of Cryptozoology through Scholarly Theory and Practical Application) and the secretary-bibliographer of Société Rencesvals, American Canadian Branch.
+Besides being a Faculty Fellow at the Biggio Center for the Enhancement of Teaching and Learning, she is the vice-president of Société Rencesvals, American Canadian Branch, a member of the executive committee of MEARCSTAPA (Monsters: The Experimental Association for the Research of Cryptozoology through Scholarly Theory and Practical Application), and a council member of the Southeastern Medieval Association.

 Research Interests